troglobit/myLinux/README.md

 -------

 TroglOS uses Qemu to run the resulting kernel + image.
-For networking you may need to do the following to your host system:
+For networking you may need to do the following to your host system, here Ubuntu 14.04:

     sudo chmod 4755 /usr/lib/qemu-bridge-helper
     sudo dpkg-statoverride --add root root 4755 /usr/lib/qemu-bridge-helper

+In Ubuntu 15.04 the helper script has moved to a qemu sub-directory:

+    sudo chmod 4755 /usr/lib/qemu/qemu-bridge-helper
+    sudo dpkg-statoverride --add root root 4755 /usr/lib/qemu/qemu-bridge-helper

 The first command makes the Qemu helper "suid root", which means we're allowed to manipulate the network to gain external network access.
 The